 Size: 19,850 SF | Value: $1 Million | Completion: 2017 | Location: Waterloo, ON

-Architecture, Electrical Engineering, Energy Management Solutions, Mechanical Engineering, Structural Engineering
+Architecture, Electrical Engineering, Energy and Carbon Solutions, Mechanical Engineering, Structural Engineering

 WalterFedy was retained by the City of Waterloo to provide architectural design, engineering, and contract administration services for the renovation of the existing Canadian Clay & Glass Gallery located at 25 Caroline Street North in Waterloo.
 The Gallery was designed in 1990 by Patkau Architects (Vancouver, BC), constructed in 1993, and received the 1997 Governor General’s Awards for Architecture - Medal of Excellence.